RobertoMdz/translatable-app/README.md

 # translatable-app
-App to implement multiple languages feature in compose apps
+A simple app to implement multiple languages feature in compose apps

+## App